-Quality afterschool programs support the interests and goals of the education community in concrete ways.
+High quality afterschool programs support the interests and goals of the education community in concrete ways.
 New funding becomes available.
-Student academic performance improves, often as much as two to three times more than for those not enrolled.8 Disciplinary actions are reduced and grade retention declines.
+Student academic performance improves, disciplinary actions are reduced and grade retention declines.
 English language learners strengthen their skills at a much faster rate than their peers.
 Student attitudes and behavior become more positive.
-Children and young people report liking school better, are more enthusiastic about learning and are less likely to drop out.9 Each of these outcomes is vitally important - and each represents significant cost savings that are extremely important to county offices of education, districts and schools and to board members.
-Each of the following message points can be used to get their attention and boost their motivation to invest in afterschool programs in your region.
+Children and young people report liking school better, are more enthusiastic about learning and are less likely to drop out.
+Each of these outcomes is vitally important - and each represents significant cost savings that are extremely important to county offices of education, school districts and school board members.
+Each of the following message points can be used to get their attention and boost their incentive for investing in your program.

-Leveraging State and Federal Dollars A variety of funding streams are available for use in afterschool programs, many of which have a real impact on meeting district and school goals.
-In addition to After School Education and Safety Programs and 21st Century Community Learning Centers grants, these include the Title 1 Basic and Supplemental funding and other categorical grants identified in federal No Child Left Behind legislation.10 Others include AmeriCorps and related National Corporation resources.
+Leveraging State and Federal Dollars.
+A variety of funding streams are available for use in afterschool programs, many of which have a real impact on meeting district and school goals.
+In addition to After School Education and Safety Programs and 21st Century Community Learning Centers grants, these include the Title 1 Basic and Supplemental funding and other categorical grants identified in federal No Child Left Behind legislation.
+Others include AmeriCorps and related National Corporation resources.
 At the state level, California Bilingual Education and Training, Migrant Education and Summer School and Intercession hourly funds are frequently used.
 Whatever the source, it's important to recognize that additional monies are often available - and sometimes underutilized.
 Leveraging these brings new, and much needed, dollars into districts and in turn can be used as the source of their investment in afterschool programs.
-Help programs in your region identify these sources and gain access to these funding streams and it will make a real difference in their long-term financial viability.
+Identifying and accessing these funding sources will make a real difference.

 Reducing School Vandalism.
-A \$15,000 investment in an afterschool program is one of the best insurance policies available to school districts.
-School vandalism can cost upward of \$100,000 per incident - or well over half of what it costs for children to attend a program for an entire school year.
+A \$15,000 investment in an afterschool site is one of the best insurance policies available to school districts.
+School vandalism can cost upward of \$100,000 per incident - or well over half of what it costs for more than 100 children to attend a program for an entire school year.
 Vandalism during the hours between the time school is out and 6:00 p.m. is virtually nonexistent when programs are on site.
 Beyond this, vandalism during evenings and weekends also declines and neighborhoods often report significantly less crime.
-When programs are already in place, take time to encourage them to compare vandalism and the costs incurred at their sites, if any, with those where afterschool programs don't exist.
+If your program is already in place, take time to compare vandalism and the costs incurred at existing sites, if any, with those where afterschool programs don't exist.
 This kind of data matters to potential investors as well as to neighborhood residents, districts, principals and teachers.

-Decreasing Student Absenteeism, Grade

-Retention and Drop Out Rates Absenteeism reduces state reimbursements to schools.
+Decreasing Student Absenteeism, Grade Retention and Drop Out Rates.
+Absenteeism reduces state reimbursements to schools.
 Grade retention costs taxpayers millions of dollars a year.
 Drop out rates have overwhelming costs, both socially and economically.
 Among students participating in afterschool programs, attendance during the school day increases by as much as two to three weeks a year among students with previously high absenteeism.
 Grade retention measurably decreases and drop out rates among middle school students decline.
-In addition to the immediate revenue generation and cost savings, keep in mind that the longer-term impact of low education levels on the well-being of communities is significant.
+In addition to the immediate revenue generation and cost savings, keep in mind that the longer term impact of low education levels on the well-being of communities is significant.
 Not only does this influence the quality of the future workforce, it increases the potential for gang involvement, crime, violence, homelessness and dependency on social services.
 Demonstrating correlations between what programs are doing, or expect to do, and student attendance, grade promotion and graduation can be a deciding factor in a commitment to make a financial investment.